poly451/Tutorials/cartoon_portraits/README.txt

 Loads the choices you've saved to file.

 Example 01:
-# First use of the program
+# First use of the program.
+Run main.py.

 Input "s":
 > s